-By default, Stellar tokens can be seen, held, and traded by any user, but they are highly configurable.
-If you have specific compliance needs you can, for example:
+By default, Stellar tokens can be seen, held, and traded by any user.
+They are also highly configurable.
+If you have specific compliance needs, you can:

-Every token on Stellar is exchangeable with any other token on the network, and the Stellar protocol itself connects buyers and sellers.
-Users can submit their bids or asks to the public network via a single, simple operation, and every few seconds compatible trades will automatically resolve.
-No middleman arranges settlement and no entity acts as an intermediate custodian.
-In short, there is a decentralized exchange (a.k.a. a DEX) built into Stellar’s ledger system.
+Every token on Stellar is exchangeable with any other token on the network, and the protocol itself connects buyers and sellers.
+Users can submit their bids or asks to the public network via a single, simple operation, and compatible trades will automatically resolve every few seconds.
+No intermediary arranges settlement, and no entity acts as an intermediate custodian all due to the decentralized exchange (a.k.a. a DEX) built into Stellar.

-Among the top blockchains, Stellar is unique in this regard.
-The base Stellar protocol not only tracks balances (as Bitcoin or Ethereum do) but also tracks and settles trades between balances in a decentralized, ownerless way.
+Among blockchains, Stellar is unique in this regard.
+Its protocol not only tracks balances (as Bitcoin or Ethereum do), but also tracks and settles trades between balances in a decentralized, ownerless way.

-For example, open orders for NGN versus XLM would look like this:
+For example, open orders for an NGN token versus XLM would look like this:

-As you can see, Stellar looks and acts like traditional trading platforms—you can view open orders, trade history, and market depth—but all these offers tie back directly to on-chain Stellar accounts.
-You’re not trusting an exchange to hold your assets, or relying on them to settle your trades.
+As you can see, Stellar looks and acts like traditional trading platforms where you can view open orders, trade history, and market depth.
+But all these offers tie back directly to on-chain Stellar accounts, and the network guarantees settlement.
+You’re not trusting an exchange to hold your assets or relying on them to settle your trades.
 You hold your own assets.
-You’re in control.
-And the network guarantees settlement.

 Like any payments system, Stellar allows one user to send currency to another.
-User A can send User B dollars or lumens or whatever.
-But Stellar also allows a user to send one currency and have the recipient receive another.
+But the network also allows a user to send one currency and have the recipient receive another.
 Essentially, you can send and exchange money in a single atomic transaction.

 This is called a path payment.
-It’s a powerful innovation for international payments; for example, an American company can pay an invoice in Mexico by spending dollars, while the vendor receives pesos.
+It’s a powerful innovation for international payments; for example, a company in the Philippines can send a payment to Kenya by sending U.S. dollar tokens, which the recipient receives as shilling tokens.
 Neither side incurs exchange risk or delays.
 Both sides get only the currency they want.

 Here’s how it works:

-The sender doesn’t have to hold pesos.
-The recipient never holds dollars.
+Above, the sender in the Philippines doesn’t have to hold shillings to make their payments to Kenya.
+The recipient in Kenya doesn't receive dollars they then have to sell for shillings.
 Neither side has to manually convert; Stellar automatically finds the best conversion rate.
-Path payments are the fulfillment of Stellar’s interoperability promise: value flows seamlessly from account to account taking whatever form the holder requires.
+Path payments fulfill Stellar’s promise of interoperability: where value flows seamlessly from account to account, in whatever form is most useful.